 We have heard it said that if it is not in the bible it is not of God.
 We are told God only speaks through the written word, yet there are so many interpretations, various doctrines and so many verses that were written to a specific person or group of persons.
 These writings were often for a specific time period that no longer relates directly to us except as an example to learn about the nature of God.

-I feel so much has been lost over the years from when the original writings were done.
-So many of the translations have changed the original meanings because of changes in times, word meanings, traditions and such.
-Without the Spirit bringing to life the words we read, and through confirmation through his voice within we are really left to our personal views and opinions and what others have told us the written word means.
+I feel so much has been lost over the many years from when the original writings were done.
+So many of the translations have changed the original meanings because of changes in times, word meanings and such.
+Without the Spirit bringing to life the words we read and through confirmation through his voice within, we are really left to our personal views and opinions of what others have told us the written word means.

 The bible is not God and it is not a god.
 The bible was inspired by an infallible God yet written by very fallible men, men who were inspired yet wrote with their personal views and ways of writing.
-The bible is about people trying to find, follow and fellowship with God and teaches us ways to do that.
-The written word leads us to the Living Word, who is Jesus.
+The bible is about people trying to find, follow and fellowship with God and clearly teaches us how to do that.
+The written word leads us to the Living Word, who is the Christ.

-The bible tells us that the Spirit now lives within us.
-Yet so often, even though we say it we do not act like we really believe it.
-Time and time again the bible mentions we are the temple of the Holy Spirit, we have the mind of Christ, the Spirit and the Kingdom are within you.
-And time and time again we seem to go right on thinking God is far away from us and all we can do is read from his word or have some pastor tell us what God is saying.
+So many times it is mentioned that the Spirit now lives within us.
+Yet so often, even though we say it, we do not act like we really believe it.
+Time and time again the bible says we are the temple of the Holy Spirit, we have the mind of Christ, the Spirit and the Kingdom are within you.
+And time and time again we seem to go right on thinking God is far away from us and all we can do is read from his word.

-There are many people who say they speak for God but are nowhere close to being a godly example.
+Sure, there are many people who say they speak from God and yet are nowhere close to being a godly example.
 It is easy to say God told me this or that, or say God told me to tell you something yet the person saying such things is only going on their personal feelings and interpretations.
 Anyone can say God told them this or that and expect us to do what they say, but we need to listen to the Spirit for ourselves and listen for the confirmation from within as to what is of God and what is not.

 I believe if God says the Spirit lives within us and we can hear his voice, then it is something not to be taken lightly.
 As followers of Christ we can rely on the Spirit within us to teach us and guide us into his truth.
-We have to be listening and open to God to know his voice, but we can hear it and know it is from God.
-To say that we can only hear from God through the written word is to miss a more intimate fellowship with God.
+We have to be listening and open to God to know his voice, but we can hear it and know it is from our Father.
+To say that we can only hear from God through the written word is to miss a more intimate fellowship with our Father.

 Is the bible to be ignored?
-Are we to stop reading the written word and only follow what we feel is the voice of the Spirit?
-No, both the written word and the Living Word that lives within us are important.
-The written word is inspired by God and profitable for teaching, for reproof, for correction, for training in righteousness.
-Yet without the Living Word bringing those words to life, it is just a book about humans trying to find God.
+Are we to stop reading the written word and only follow what we feel is the voice of the Spirit.
+No, both the written word and the Living Word that lives within us are important, The written word is inspired by God and profitable for teaching, for reproof, for correction, for training in righteousness.
+Yet without the Living Word bringing those words to life, it is just a book that is good for teaching and learning.
 We need to be listening for the quiet voice of the Spirit of Christ who actually lives within us for truth and guidance.
-Sometimes he will speak directly in our spirits, sometimes he will speak through his written word and sometimes through others.
+Sometimes he will speak directly in our spirits, sometimes he will speak through his written word.